Doc-Le/Project-Milestone-1/README.md

 ## Goals

-- Easy authoring Portfolio website created in HTML,Css and js
+- Easy authoring Portfolio website created in HTML,CSS, and js
 - Ordering of posts by publish date or content date
-- customization of site layout with main navegation menu
+- customization of site layout with main navigation menu
-- High resolution (2x) support for photo blog images
+- High resolution (2x) support for photo-blog images
 - Ability to author hidden posts and schedule a publish date
 - Ability to create posts that never show up in the timeline and tagging of posts by category
 - Support for Automatic link to social media